mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

 #.
 Most modern seismic reflection systems provide some support for
    three-component data.
-In reflection processing scalar, multichannel raw data are often conceptually treated as a matrix with one array dimension defining the time variable and the other index defined by the channel number.
+In reflection processing scalar, multichannel raw data are often treated coceptually as a matrix with one array dimension defining the time variable and the other index defined by the channel number.
 When three component data are recorded the component orientation can be defined implicitly by a component index